LiajuX/NextLevelWeek-MoveIt/README.md

 ## 🚀 Next Level Week #04 - MoveIt
 The Next Level Week is a project created by [RocketSeat](https://rocketseat.com.br/) to replace the OmniStack Week.

+The 4th edition differs from the other by bringing three different options of trails: ReactJS, Node.js, and Elixir.

+This is the React trail!

 <br>

 **🎓  Instructor: [Diego Fernandes](https://www.linkedin.com/in/diego-schell-fernandes/)**<br>